lrug/january-2019-code-golf/README.md

 different solutions, just comment out your original one and try a new one underneath in the same method body

-To check your score, simply run the tests using `ruby golf_test.rb`.
+To check your score, simply run the tests using `rake`.

+The first time you run this, you'll be prompted for a team name, so we can track your scores against everyone else playing.

+## Some basic rules

+* Any version of Ruby that runs the tests is allowed
+* Everything in the Ruby Standard Library can be used
+* No gems can be used
+* Code can't be hidden outside of the `hole<x>` methods

 ## Troubleshooting